holidayextras/culture/CONTRIBUTING.md

 # Contributing to Holiday Extras projects

-A BIG thank you from everyone using on of our projects and for taking the time to contribute! :clap:
+A BIG thank you from everyone using one of our projects and for taking the time to contribute! :clap:

 The following is a set of guidelines for contributing to our projects and its components, These are just guidelines, not rules, use your best judgment and feel free to